 Each of the Ionic web components is prefixed with

-ion indicating that these are Ionic web components (as is the standard practice for creating web components).
+ion indicating that these are Ionic web components (this naming convention is typical when creating web components).
 If we ignore the

 ion- prefix, we can see that these are examples of the following user interface (UI) components: